BeyondTheFold/Beyond-the-Fold/readme.md

 - The uniqueness of a page visit.
 - Whether the page was reached via. a web search.

+### Usage

+To install and use the browsing monitor you need Safari and developer tools installed.
+One cannot distribute self-signed web extensions and getting Apple to sign this particular extension may be difficult due to perceived invasiveness.
+After ensuring developer tools are installed open Safari and execute the following steps:

+- Clone the project
+- Go to Develop -> Show Extension Builder
+- Click the plus sign in the bottom left corner to add an extension
+- Select Add Extension
+- Select the directory in the cloned project called `Browsing-Monitor.safariextension`

+The browsing monitor is now active and will automatically track you.
+This data is being pushed to the SQLite database in Safari's localstorage.

 ## Visualizer

 The visualization tool was constructed in a way such that visible page visit's (indicated by a node) can be filtered out by the duration of that visit.

+### Usage

+Install the newest version of processing and open `visualization.pde` under `Visualisation/visualization/`.
+The graph should be generated based on the data in your Safari localstorage.

 ## Device